kemitchell/irs-form-1023/schedule-c.md

 #### b

 Does the same deposit requirement, if any, apply to all other patients?
-If “No,” explain.
+If "No," explain.

 - [ ] Yes